 As the name suggests, this resembles mutton chops, with the major difference being that the “chops” are worn much more closely-shaven.

-The hulihee could be thought of as pork chops on steroids.
+The hulihee is similar to the pork chops style, but on steroids.
 It’s for the truly brave who dare to grow chop hair to extreme lengths.
 It’s a definite attention-getter.

 27) Dutch/Old Dutch Beard Styles

 Although this style resembles a full beard in many ways, it is still considered a partial beard because it only covers the lower half of each jaw and is worn without a mustache.
 The shape is similar to that of a bib with a patch of hair in the center that goes up towards the lip.